cogentcore/core/vphong/README.md

 * PerVertex: color is provided per vertex by the mesh.

 The color model has the following factors:
-* `Color` = main color of surface, used for both ambient and diffuse color in standard Phong model -- alpha component determines transparency -- note that transparent objects require more complex rendering.
+* `Color` = main color of surface arising from one of the 3 sources listed above, used for both ambient and diffuse color in standard Phong model -- alpha component determines transparency -- note that transparent objects require more complex rendering, to sort objects as a function of depth.
 * `Emissive` = color that surface emits independent of any lighting -- i.e., glow -- can be used for marking lights with an object.
 * `Shiny` = specular shininess factor -- how focally the surface shines back directional light -- this is an exponential factor, with 0 = very broad diffuse reflection, and higher values (typically max of 128) having a smaller more focal specular reflection.
 Default is 30.
 * `Reflect` = reflectiveness of the surface in the region where specular reflected light is emitted -- 1 for full shiny white reflection (specular) color, 0 = no shine reflection.
 The specular color is always set to white, which will reflect the light color accurately.